 The prime responsibility of this division is to ensure neighbourhood and municipal objectives and policies in the Central Saanich Official Community Plan Bylaw are reflected in development which occurs in the municipality.

 Planning provides Council and committees with professional and technical advice on current and future land uses, and developing policy on items concerning housing, heritage, environment, climate action (including mitigation and adaptation), energy efficiency, transportation, and agricultural land use.

 Staff manage a variety of permit processes, including development permit and development variance permits, rezoning and Official Community Plan amendments, temporary use permits, Agricultural Land Reserve applications, environmental development permits, protected tree cutting permits and subdivision proposals.
 Planning staff also maintain municipal property records and respond to a myriad of property-related questions from owners, prospective investors, builders, and various construction and development professionals.

 Building Inspections staff regulates building construction, administer the BC Building Code, and monitor construction relating to Building, Plumbing, Business Licence, and Sign Permit applications.

-Technology manages a wide variety of computer and technology services for the Municipality.
+The Information Technology Division manages a wide variety of computer and technology services for the Municipality.
 A geographically dispersed voice and data network system is maintained including specialized support for Police and Fire Services.